If you were involved in a

 you’re okay when you’re actually not.

-To avoid jeopardizing your whiplash injury claim, it is imperative to seek
+To avoid jeopardizing your whiplash injury claim, it is imperative checked

-medical treatment from a qualified medical professional immediately after
+by a qualified medical professional immediately after the accident.
+Even

-the accident.
-Even if you feel the slightest amount of pain or discomfort,
+if you barely feel any pain or discomfort, treating doctors understand

 Additionally, seeking immediate medical treatment also helps to prevent